 It’s no secret that Delaware doesn’t have many mountains.
-If you’re looking for a weekend getaway with some elevation and great fall foliage potential, check out these spots that are perfect for a weekend getaway!
+If you’re looking for a weekend hiking getaway with some elevation, check out these spots that are perfect weekend trips or day trips from Delaware!

 Summary: The Delaware River dramatically cuts through a large ridge of the Appalachian Mountains at the border of New Jersey and Pennsylvania, forming the Delaware Water Gap National Recreation Area.